rvillars/bookapp-rest/README.md

 swos-full
 =========
-This is a small example bookstore application that shows the same look and feel implemented with JSF and with REST/AngularJS.
+This is a small example bookstore application that shows the same look and feel implemented once with JSF and once with REST/AngularJS so the defferent approaches can be compared.